It’s a digital world: use digits for numbers

 Rules versus usability when writing numbers in text

-What if everything you ever learned about writing numbers was useless?
+What if everything you ever learned about spelling out numbers was useless?

 A 5-minute search will prove to you that there is no consensus in English on how to write numbers in text.
 In fact, it all seems rather arbitrary, if not downright useless.
 Styleguides disagree on: